data-solution-automation-engine/DIRECT/Testing/README.md

 # Notes on testing

-TBD notes on use of testing framework, location etc.
+TBA: notes on use of testing framework, location etc.